Index

 Furthermore, attendances at A&E and admissions to hospital, particularly emergency hospital admissions which are the most expensive for the NHS can be minimised through prevention such as reducing exposure to second-hand smoke, accident prevention, improved road safety, and access to other early help community services such as pharmacies and urgent treatment centres.

 The rates of A&E attendance and hospital admissions are given on The Office for Health Improvement & Disparities’ Fingertips, and the information is presented for different age groups, and for different types of causes of admission and different medical conditions.
-Hospital admission rates are given for asthma, diabetes, epilepsy, unintentional and deliberate injuries, self-harm and mental health, and admissions due to alcohol and substance abuse.
+Hospital admission rates are given for asthma, diabetes, epilepsy, unintentional and deliberate injuries, self-harm and mental health, and admissions due to alcohol and substance use.
 For children aged under five years, admission rates are also given for gastroenteritis and lower respiratory tract infections.

 Note that most of the rates presented below are described as rates of hospital admissions with the exception of those relating to alcohol which are stated as rates of hospital episodes.
 Each hospital admission, hospital stay or hospital ‘spell’ is made up of one or more hospital episodes.
 Each hospital episode relates to a period of care for a patient under a single consultant within one hospital provider.
 Thus if a patient moves from one consultant to another (for example, if they move from one speciality to another), or if a patient is transferred to another hospital (for example, if they require specialist care) then there will be more than one hospital episode for that hospital stay.
 In most cases, a hospital stay has a single hospital episode, but for a small number of hospital stays there can be a relatively large number of hospital episodes.
 However, in relation to hospital admission data presented on The Office for Health Improvement & Disparities’ Fingertips for children and young people, only those relating to alcohol mention hospital episodes and despite this, the information presented appears to be hospital admissions rather than hospital episodes based on information presented in their definitions section.
+However, the figures do not generally relate to patients, and some children may have more than one hospital admission within a single specified period of time.

 The number of hospital admissions are generally rounded to the nearest five.
-In most cases, the rates of A&E attendance and hospital admission are given as a crude rate, but the hospital admission rates for alcohol-specific conditions and substance misuse are given as directly standardised rates (adjusted to take into consideration the age distribution of the local population).
+In most cases, the rates of A&E attendance and hospital admission are given as a crude rate, but the hospital admission rates for alcohol-specific conditions and substance use are given as directly standardised rates (adjusted to take into consideration the age distribution of the local population).

 Note also that the rate of A&E attendances and hospital admission are influenced by local variation in referral and admission practices as well as variation in incidence or prevalence.